Skip to main content

 "You?
 I should have known.
 Can't you take care of him?"
 Thakuma's rebuke made Aniruddha frown.

 "I am not a child, Thakuma."
 He shook his head.
 "It was just an accident."
-He eyed Bondita looking scared.
+He eyed Bondita, looking scared.
 "It's just bruised."

 Sadhana Debi shook her head.
 "Stop taking her side.
 All you newlyweds...this one will go for a toss too" she eyed Som.
 "Come with me."
 She insisted.
 "I will do your embalming and dressing."

-Aniruddha was standing on the inner balcony of the first floor, overlooking the courtyard surrounding the house, where the ladies, Sadhana Debi and Prabhavati sat on a mat, chatting.
+Aniruddha was standing on the inner balcony of the first floor, overlooking the courtyard surrounding the house, where the ladies, Sadhana Debi and Prabhavati, sat on a mat, chatting.
 Ira played with a doll near them, as Koeli was busy picking up the laid-out achar in jars.
 It was almost evening.
-Aniruddha had a book in his left hand as he could barely move his right one.
-After the incident of falling down from the tree, and Thakuma's rebuke, Bondita had not even once come near him.
-Mashi gave him the medicines she already had with her, Thakuma did his embalming and Koeli served him fruits.
+Aniruddha had a book in his left hand as he could barely move his right hand.
+After the incident of falling from the tree and Thakuma's rebuke, Bondita had not even once come near him.
+Mashi gave him the medicines she already had with her, Thakuma did his embalming, and Koeli served him fruits.
 He had more than once hoped that the next person would be Bondita at the threshold of the bedroom.
 He was worried that she blamed herself.
 She wasn't at fault.
 He was a bit rusty in the rustic ways now.
 He held the book under his arm and looked up at the visible part of the roof.

 "Ahem."
 Aniruddha looked away the moment Prabhavati cleared her throat.